Appearance

 Disabling the connect update should only be done while also using the autoUpdate configuration parameter.
 Otherwise, devices might never be updated, in case they do not reconnect and are not updated by hand.

-config parameter), you might want to change the WebHook to only run updates for pins (see config parameter).
+In case you do want to use a CRON-based way of updating (autoUpdate config parameter), you might want to change the WebHook to only run updates for pins (see config parameter).

 Events